 Danfysik Power Supply EPICS Control System

-The EPICS control system would provide control of the actual kicker power supply to the cyclotron operations group.
+The EPICS control system would provide control, readbacks, status alarms and archiving of all process variables (sampling rate to be defined) of the actual kicker power supply to the cyclotron operations group.
 Danfysik provided a detailed user manual for power supply; a link to the manual is given at the end of this document.

 Remote configuration and monitoring of the power supply is provided through an Ethernet interface, using the SCPI protocol.
 Table 4 (page 27) of the power supply manual provides all the available SCPI commands.
 I would imagine that the EPICS control should provide access to all the listed configuration options and read-back information.